OpenBSD Auto-Install

 index.txt

-includs the new file it will appear in the menu; we only need to select the
+includs the new file it will appear in the menu.

-Checksum test for site67.tgz failed.
-Continue anyway = yes Unverified sets: site67.tgz.
+Checksum test for site71.tgz failed.
+Continue anyway = yes Unverified sets: site71.tgz.
 Continue without verification = yes

 One of the most interesting files that can be installed with